cyanxiao/md-to-telegraph-action/README.md

 This README itself is a demo for this action.
 The [Project GitHub Repo](https://github.com/cyanxiao/md-to-telegraph-action) is in sync with the [Telegraph Page](https://telegra.ph/Markdown-to-Telegraph-Action-08-23).

-A GitHub Action that automatically converts markdown files in your repository to pages on [Telegraph](https://telegra.ph/).
-It is a convenient way to host your documentation on [Telegraph](https://telegra.ph/).
+`md-to-telegraph-action` is a GitHub action that automatically converts markdown files in your repository to pages on [Telegraph](https://telegra.ph/).
+It is a convenient way to host your documentation on [Telegraph](https://telegra.ph/) without the hassle of setting up a server.

+Check it out in Marketplace: [Markdown to Telegraph Action](https://github.com/marketplace/actions/markdown-to-telegraph)

 ## Features